KatrineHoey/DelpinSecondEdition/README.md

 1) Customer.Microservice uses RavenDB.
 Therefor you have to create a database in RavenDb and call it "Delpin".
 This microservice will now work.

-2) Resource.Microservice uses docker.
+2) Resource.Microservice uses docker (has to be Linux container).
 Therefor you have to Download Docker on your device.
 Open docker desktop, and use the command "Docker-Compose up" inside Command prompt while standing in the same path as the yml file in Resource.Microservice.
 EventStore is available at http://localhost:2113/ or http://localhost:1113/.
 Username:admin and Password:changeit

 3) The project uses RabbitMQ, so you need to have this running.